Fleet Street Goodies

 "Fleet Street Goodies" (also known as "Cunning Stunts" and "The 'Goodies Clarion' Newspaper") is an episode of the British comedy television series The Goodies.

-This episode is

 Written by The Goodies, with songs and music by Bill Oddie.

 Plot

 At the Goodies office, which is being used for their newspaper Clarion & Globe, Bill is sighing sloppily over the framed photo of a very pretty girl, instead of concentrating on his job as a 'roving reporter'.
 When he is sent out on the street as a reporter, he returns to the office saying that nothing had happened that was newsworthy (this was in spite of a number of very unusual happenings taking place during Bill's walk).
 Then Bill remembers one item of interest, and Tim and Graeme look at him expecting a front-page scoop for their newspaper — but Bill's important item of news is that his "hat blew off".

 There is a comment that the father of the pretty girl, Mildred Makepeace, is willing to allow his daughter to marry the man who could make him laugh (he had not been able to laugh for years).
 Trying to get Bill to concentrate on the work he was supposed to be doing for the newspaper, Graeme and Tim arrange for Bill's romance to progress, by giving him a few lessons in what to do to make Mildred's father laugh again so that Bill could marry Mildred.
 However, the plan fails because one of the suggestions comes a bit too close to home for Mildred's father's liking, and the furious Mr. Makepeace refuses to sanction a wedding between his daughter and Bill.

 Bill arrives back at the office, moping, and not being able to concentrate on his work.
 Tim and Graeme decide to fire him and get another reporter to take his place.
 Their 'going away' present to Bill does nothing to cheer him up — nor does the misspelling of his name on the gift.

 Bill tells Mr. Makepeace the tragic tale of how Tim and Graeme have been treating him.
 Bill's sad tale of woe has an unusual effect on Mr. Makepeace and he bursts out laughing.
 Bill attempts to claim Mildred's hand in marriage, but Mr. Makepeace tells him that it is too late: Mildred has left him because he was such a miserable character, and therefore he cannot offer her hand in marriage anymore.